 “Correct again!”
 Draz said, “But we’re not using mana altering today!”

-Lowhit eventually killed the mimic, but not after scattered beams clipped through the onlookers once, and himself three times, slicing off hundreds of points each time.
+Lowhit eventually killed the mimic, but not before scattered beams clipped through the onlookers once, and himself three times, slicing off hundreds of points each time.

 Every time that happened, Draz automatically, and enthusiastically, yelled, “Fail!”